 Then seven.

-The first morning, Sofia apologized for using the bathroom.
+The first morning, she apologized for using the bathroom.

-The first afternoon, she asked whether she should eat all the food on her plate because maybe we needed some later.
+The first afternoon, she asked if she should finish all the food on her plate because maybe we needed some later.

-The second night, she woke screaming from a dream and ran not to me but to David, who lifted her as if he had always known how to hold terrified children.
+The second night, she woke screaming from a nightmare and ran not to me, but to David, who lifted her as if his body had always known what to do with a frightened child.

 That was the moment something changed in him.